viasna on patreon

 Now there are at least 13 cases on the list as of March 18, 2024, not counting believers on the list of "extremists".
 Among the sources are the pages of Priest Viachaslau Barka, Orthodox Archbishop Artsemii of Hrodna, Orthodox theologian Natallia Vasilevich.

-At its meeting on March 15, 2023, the European Parliament adopted a resolution The Ongoing Persecution against the Belarusian People, in Particular, against Ales Bialiatski and Andrzej Poczobut.
+At its meeting on March 15, 2023, the European Parliament adopted a resolution The Ongoing Persecution against the Belarusian People, in particular, against Ales Bialiatski and Andrzej Poczobut.

 The document draws attention to the persecution of the religious community: "The illegitimate regime of Lukashenka continues to suppress freedom of religion and belief; taking into account that, according to the Coordinating Council, several Catholic, Greek Catholic, and Orthodox priests and Protestant pastors have faced various forms of pressure, from fines to long prison terms; among them is Siarhei Rezanovich, who was sentenced to 16 years of imprisonment."